NZ Magazine Readership numbers

 NZ Mag num gain

-5 Responses to “NZ Magazine Readership numbers”
+5 replies on “NZ Magazine Readership numbers”

-Nothing all that surprising there really, disposable income is down, luxuries are first to be cut, the same info (and more) is normally available via the web…
+1. Nothing all that surprising there really, disposable income is down, luxuries are first to be cut, the same info (and more) is normally available via the web…

 One question I do have which is along the same theme, how do they work out the readership of a magazine?
 One magazine I currently subscribe to published their sales figures for the previous month, 24,000+ copies, that surprised me I always thought they sold way more copies per month than that, but then they said they have a readership of 10, meaning that on average ten people read each copy, that takes their readership up to 240,000 those figures are better (for selling ad space) BUT wait a minute ten people on average?
 How do you manage that?
 I’m a subscriber and I’m the only person that ever reads the copy I get, I then talked to three others who are also subscribers and no one else reads theirs either… To get the average up to ten I’m guessing some copies must be read by hundreds… The copy in the doctors surgery..?